My mom called me last week. Frustrated. Nearly crying.

 Conclusion

-The basic process is the same everywhere—long-press to select, tap Copy, navigate to where you want the text, long-press again, and tap Paste.
-Works on Android, iPhone, Samsung, Oppo, Vivo, and every smartphone.
+The basic process is consistent everywhere — press and hold to highlight, tap Copy, go where you want the text, long-press again and tap Paste.
+Compatible With Android, IPhones, Samsung, Oppo, Vivo And All Smartphones

-This simple skill makes typing faster, sharing easier, and phone usage more efficient.
+This simple skill makes typing less painfully slow, sharing much easier and phone usage more efficient.

 FAQ